knu-wcsl/csi_collector/README.md

 ## Installation
 1. To use Nexmon CSI tool, we recommend to configure Raspberry Pi by following the instructions in this link: https://github.com/nexmonster/nexmon_csi/tree/pi-5.10.92
-2. Scapy python library is additionally required to capture UDP packets, which carries CSI data (sudo pip install scapy)
+2. Scapy python library is additionally required to capture UDP packets, which carry CSI data (sudo pip install scapy)

 ## Analyzing the CSI